49801100_2084426854933713_7599761810694078464_o.jpg

 I come from a neuro-different family in the southern United States.
 Today I live in the Blue Ridge Mountains of Western North Carolina.

-I’ve been a nanny and private tutor for the past 12 years, except for one year when I taught remedial reading at a local public school, and another year when I was too sick to work.
+I was a nanny and private tutor for 12 years, except for one year when I taught remedial reading at a local public school, and another year when I was too sick to work.

-I am an autistic person with complex truama, EDS, POTS, and MCAS.
-Knowing this now, I am able to manage my life pretty well.
-But before I knew, things were rough.
+I am an autistic person with complex trauma, EDS, POTS, and MCAS.
+Through education and neuro-affirming support, I am able to manage my life pretty well.
+But before I knew how my body worked, things were rough.

 I was almost always in pain or overwhelmed, and doctors couldn’t help besides blame stress.
 Out of desperation, I began to research the most recent medical literature, and I became my own advocate, taking what I learned with me to doctors’ visits and teaching them the brand new science.